kz/store-discount-scraper/README.md

 # store-discount-scraper

 ## Project Status
-This project is on hold indefinitely in order to work on other projects.
+This project is cancelled so I can work on other projects.

 ## Overview